Where on earth would we be as a species without pizza?

 Sandbar, 120 Grosvenor St, Manchester M1 7HL

-Would West Didsbury be complete without a trendy new pizza joint?
+Would West Didsbury be complete without a trendy pizza joint?
 Certainly not.
 Made in the Neapolitan style with a soft, chewy crust and charred edges, in a tiled, wood-fired oven they use the most beautiful Italian ingredients and with all the toppings you know and love such as Foir de latte mozzarella, spicy Nduja sausage and lashings of olive oil.

 Honest Crust at Mackie Mayor